Shockwave Therapy Perth

 Pectoral tendinopathy

-Chronic muscle tightness or trigger points
+Chronic muscle tightness or myofascial trigger points

 What to Expect During Treatment